 I have to be honest however, I haven’t always thought this way.

 When my husband and I were first married, I was happy we lived hours away from his family.
-He was the only of three boys who left his hometown and married someone who didn’t live with a few square miles.
+He was the oldest of three boys who left his hometown and married someone who didn’t live with a few square miles.
 I had nothing in common with my Mother-in-Law, our taste could not be more different (including how we cooked Thanksgiving dinner!).
 And his family was just too close – Sunday dinners together, playing cards well into the evening, knowing all the little details of each other’s lives.
 I wondered if any of them enjoyed a minute on their own.

 I loved the independent life my husband and I were building.
 Spontaneous weekends away, fun evenings with friends doing anything other than playing cards!

 My father always told me that I would not understand love until I had a child of my own.
 My first was a boy – love long before first sight!
 As I fell more and more in love with my son with each passing day, I began to understand my Mother-in-Law in a whole new light.
 Even though I marveled at this amazing little boy with a mind and spirit all his own, I realized how much influence I had over the man he would become.
 My Mother-in-Law was that influential spirit in my husband’s life.
 And he turned out pretty darn good!

 I started seeing qualities in my husband that she put there, and I told her thank you.